jmd-dk/concept/concept/docs/troubleshooting.rst

 with all of its dependencies, perhaps using compilers different from the ones used the first time around.

-If all tests passes despite the observed (and reproducible!) bad behavior, you may have found a bug.
+If all tests passes despite the observed (and reproducible!) bad behaviour, you may have found a bug.
 Please report this.